nanoelectronics-new/Nanoqtt-new-qtt-tutorial/docs/source/OPX.rst

    qm=opx_instrument.qm # Open a quantum machine with a given configuration ready to execute a program job = qm.execute(prog)

-   #if your programm has a infinite loop: stop the program after x times
+   #if your program has an infinite loop: stop the program after x times
    time.sleep(30)  # The program will run for 30 seconds
    job.halt()